gshipley/summitlab14/Chapters/06-AddingCartridges.md

 ##**Clearing the broker application cache**

-At this point, you will notice that if you try to create a JBoss based application via the web console, that the application type is not available.
-This is because the broker host creates a cache of available gear types to increase performance.
-After adding a new cartridge, you need to clear this cache in order for the new gear type to be available to users.
+At this point, you will notice that if you try to create a JBoss based application via the management console, the application type is not available.
+This is because the broker host creates a cache of available cartridges to increase performance.
+After adding a new cartridge, you need to clear this cache in order for the new cartridge to be available to users.

 Caching is performed in multiple components:

 * Each node maintains a database of facts about itself, including a list of installed cartridges.
 * Using MCollective, a broker queries a node's facts database for the list of cartridges and caches the node's response.
-* Using the broker's REST API, the developer console queries the broker for the list of cartridges and caches the broker's response.
+* Using the broker's REST API, the management console queries the broker for the list of cartridges and caches the broker's response.

 The cartridge lists are updated automatically at the following intervals:

 * The node's database is refreshed every minute.
 * The broker's cache is refreshed every six hours.
-* The Console's cache is refreshed every five minutes.
+* The console's cache is refreshed every five minutes.

-In order to clear the cache for both the broker and web console at the same time, enter in the following command:
+In order to clear the cache for both the broker and management console at the same time, enter in the following command:

 **Note:** Execute the following on the broker host.